How to resize partition on Windows Server 2012 R2

 The reason why there are so many 3rd party applications is because Microsoft Windows is just a platform and it cannot do everything.

-Partition resizing means change the existing partition size directly, of course without losing data.
+Partition resizing means change size of the existing partitions directly, of course without losing data.
 About disk partition resizing, the task becomes much easier if you select right partitioning software.
 To better explain how it works, let’s open “My Computer” and “Disk Management” console.
 (Note: everything about “My Computer” and “Disk Management” below is to check what happens and it is not required steps to resize disk drives.)

 Press “Windows” and “E” on keyboard to open “My Computer”, where you’ll see the disk partitions and their free space.